 - Explore some of the best hikes in Hawaii.

 - Swim with turtles and visit some of the best beaches in the world.

 - Eat local food.

-- Embrace the “aloha” spirit.
+- Embrace the “aloha” spirit and slow down.

 Haleiwa, North Shore

 Haleiwa on the North Shore is a must-visit on your trip to Oahu.
 From Waimea Bay to Sunset Beach, the North Shore is home to some of the best beaches in the world!

 Stop in Haleiwa and grab an acai bowl, and head to Pupukea Grill for lunch.
 When the surf isn’t too big, the north shore is perfect for snorkeling and swimming with turtles.